Quickstart

 What’s actually running

-- media-sfu routes video + audio between peers (WebRTC SFU).
+- Media service routes video + audio between participants over WebRTC.

-- chat-engine handles real-time chat + presence + viewer count.
+- Chat service handles real-time chat, presence, and viewer count.

-- app validates orgs (multi-tenant) + persists policy + recording metadata.
+- Application API validates organizations (multi-tenant) and persists policy + recording metadata.

-In standalone mode (APP_API_URL unset), the app is optional —
+In standalone mode (APP_API_URL unset), the application API is

 Next steps